netwarps/everLazaar-contracts/README.md

 1. Edit `hardhat.config.js`, setting the values for `INFURA_API_KEY` and `MAINNET_PRIVATE_KEY`.
 2. Edit `deployment-params.js`, setting your desired deployment parameters.
 3. Run `npx hardhat deploy-all-proxy --network mainnet` .
-4. Edit `hardhat.config.js`, setting the address of the Everlazaar in `networks.mainnet.deployedContracts.kuggamax`.
+4. Edit `hardhat.config.js`, setting the address of the Everlazaar in `networks.mainnet.deployedContracts.mainContract`.

 ### Interacting with the smart contracts

 This project has tasks to work with Everlazaar contracts.
 To use them, you should first follow these instructions:

 1. Edit `hardhat.config.js`, setting the values for `INFURA_API_KEY` and `MAINNET_PRIVATE_KEY`.
-2. Make sure you have the right address in `hardhat.config.js`'s `networks.mainnet.deployedContracts.kuggamax` field.
+2. Make sure you have the right address in `hardhat.config.js`'s `networks.mainnet.deployedContracts.mainContract` field.
+3. Add `--network network-name` parameter to specify the blockchain when using below hardhat tasks.

 ```

-npx hardhat deploy-all-proxy
+npx hardhat deploy-all-proxy     (--network localhost)

 npx hardhat deposit --amount 0.002